tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 Additional documentation from `Poisson`:

-Note that when `lam` is an integer, there are actually two modes.
+Note: when `rate` is an integer, there are actually two modes: `rate` and `rate - 1`.
+In this case we return the larger, i.e., `rate`.
-Namely, `lam` and `lam - 1` are both modes.
-Here we return only the larger of the two modes.

 - - -